alesiakarch/Hand_rigging_tool/README.md

 # Hand_rigging_tool

-This set of pythong scripts is used to create a hand rig, using some functionality of my rigging library, developed for this project.
+This set of python scripts is used to create a hand rig, using some functionality of my rigging library, developed for this project.

 To use the scripts: